whartzler/Class_Project/README.md

 <br>

 ***Observations:***
-All models quickly learned how to predict an FCV or BEV based on the attributes of the vehicle (ie. All Toyota, Mirai models were hydrogen fuel cell vehicles).
+All models quickly learned how to predict an FCV or BEV based on the attributes of the vehicle (ie. All Toyota, Mirai models were battery electric vehicles and Teslas were fuel cell vehicles).
 Even with outliers all models had an very close to perfect 100% prediction accuracy.
 There did not appear to be any over or underfitting.
 This dataset was missing the `model year` column.

 ### FCV/BEV Dataset - Preprocessed without Outliers